Malinda Angeline McClintock

 What values are most important to you in your work and personal life?

 The most important thing to me is being with my kids whether that's hiking, going to extremely cool places, or even just making dinner together.
 My family is my first focus.
 I also value independence and teaching people how to take ownership of their own health.
 I don't teach to have people follow me I teach so they can do it on their own, outside of the gym or yoga studio.
 I believe in empowering people to be self-sufficient in their healing journey.
-I also love traveling and definitely love hiking, especially living in Colorado where there are so many opportunities to be in the mountains with my family.
+I also love traveling and definitely love hiking.
+Especially since I live in Colorado, where there are so many opportunities to be in the mountains with my family.

 Locations